Skip to content

 The dance is musicless, but moving without sound is impossible.
 Especially not when it involves a group of dancers and not, as in Keeping still, just one dancer.
 The group swarms across the stage.
 Waves of footsteps fill the space.
 As a man dances barefoot, sound artist Céline Bernard comes up to synchronise his steps by tapping the floor with a shoe.
 It's a funny effect, but also a nice way to sharpen the senses.
 Here, dance makes music, and not the other way around, even if at some point beautifully pure Beatles songs sound over the PA.

-The Song is philosophy for the senses, but fortunately we are not just presented with philosophical trials and proofs.
+The Song is philosophy for the senses, but fortunately we are not only presented with philosophical trials and proofs.
 The dance is beautiful, varied and often seems to well up on the spot.
 At the end, there is a huge stillness.
 A streak of light travels from the stage via the ceiling to the audience.

-After loud applause, the room empties.
+After loud applause, the hall empties.
 What remains of the concentration this time?
 The corridors fill with chatter.
 It sounds very loud.
 Or does it just seem that way because of the contrast with the silence of a moment ago?

 Rosas, The Song.
 Choreography: Anne Teresa de Keersmaeker.
 Stage design: Ann Veronica Janssens and Michel François.
 Seen: 6 June, Muziektheater, Amsterdam